rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 **Note**:

-* While quorum queues are the best choice of queue type, they are not 100% compatible feature wise with mirrored classic queues.
+* While quorum queues are a better queue type when compared to mirrored classic queues, they are not 100% compatible feature wise with mirrored classic queues.
 When you are deciding about whether to migrate from mirrored classic queues to quorum queues, it is recommended to review the [quorum queue documentation](https://www.rabbitmq.com/quorum-queues.html) first, you can review the [feature matrix table](https://www.rabbitmq.com/quorum-queues.html#feature-matrix) which provides a comparison of both queue types (mirrored classic queues beside quorum queues)

 * The level of complexity involved in migrating from mirrored classic queues to quorum queues depends on the features that are currently being used by the mirrored classic queues.
 Some features require a change in the way queues are being used (refer to [Mirrored Classic Queue Features that require Changes in the Way the Queue is Used](#mcq-changes-way-queue-is-used)), while other features simply require removing the feature from the source code or moving it to policy (refer to [Mirrored Classic Queue Features that can be removed from Source Code or moved to a Policy](#mcq-features-to-remove)).